vinefeeder/envied/README.md

 No commands have been changed 'uv run unshackle' still works as usual.

-The major difference is that envied comes complete and need little configuration.
+The major difference is that envied comes complete and needs little configuration.
 CDM and services are taken care of.
 The prime reason for the existence of envied is a --select-titles function.